 Holy glycosylation!
-New 'bat signal' flags distressed cells in childhood genetic diseasesJune 12th, 2012 in Medical research /
+New 'bat signal' flags distressed cells in childhood genetic diseasesJune 12, 2012 in Medicine & Health / Medical research

 Just as Gotham City uses the Bat Signal to call for Batman's aid, a new tool developed by scientists from the Sanford-Burnham Medical Research Institute in La Jolla, California, should serve as the cellular equivalent for children with glycosylation disorders, sometimes called "CDG syndromes."
 In a new report appearing online in The FASEB Journal, scientists describe how they used a green fluorescent protein to identify the presence of genesknown and unknownassociated with a wide variety of glycosylation-related diseases.
 By being able to identify exactly which genes are defective, researchers can develop treatments and therapies to correct the root causes of these diseases rather than merely treating the symptoms.